A Rate-Splitting Approach to Fading Channels with Imperfect Channel-State Information

 Recalling that \eqref{uniform_eventually_wins} implies \eqref{uniform_lim}, we continue by evaluating $R[\BU(P,K)]$ in the limit as $K$ tends to infinity.
 To this end, we write $R[\BU(P,K)]$ as

 with [cf.~\eqref{Gamma_l}]

 and

 The random variables $(W_1,\ldots,W_K)$ are dependent but have equal marginals.
 (Each marginal has a unit-mean exponential distribution.)
-Since the RHS of \eqref{sum_rate} depends on $(W_1,\ldots,W_K)$ only via the marginal distributions, we can thus express $R[\BU(P,K)]$ as
+Since the RHS of \eqref{sum_rate} depends on $(W_1,\ldots,W_K)$ only via their marginal distributions, we can thus express $R[\BU(P,K)]$ as

 where $W$ is independent of $\hat{H}$ and has a unit-mean exponential distribution.

 Combining \eqref{uniform_W} with \eqref{uniform_lim} yields

 We next show that